 It is found in this study that certain standards like design speed, curve radius and development of intersections have not been adhered to.
-No facility for pedestrians and the non motorized vehicles (VRU's) have been provided.
-The movement of cattles all along the corridor length has not been regulated by providing fencing.
-No arrangement has been made to segregate the mixed traffic on the road.
-The Gurgaon Faridabad road passes through rolling terrain, where delineators in the central verge and on the shoulders are essentially required which have completely vandalized from the site.
-All the road markings have faded away which should be re- marked with thermoplastic paint, proper cat eyes and delineators should have been provided.
+All the highways markings have faded away which should be re- marked with thermoplastic paint, proper cat eyes and delineators should have been provided.
 The Unauthorized gaps in central verge in four laning portion should be plugged immediately, bushes and shrubs should be planted in the central verge to avoid head light glare during night.
 The speed breaker is not of proper shape and design which should be reconstructed as per IRC standards.
 The shoulders are full of wild jungle growth and puddles.

-The pot holes developed in road crust require to be repaired immediately.
+The pot holes developed in highways crust require to be repaired immediately.
 The audit would have identified such issues in time leaving scope for making due amendments to update the design parameters in tune with standards and specifications.
-At this stage only compromise solutions could be put in place taking a toll on operational efficiency and safety.
+At this stage only compromise solutions could be put in place taking a toll on operational efficiency and security.